 - Your name, address, driver's license number, and other personally identifying data

-- Effective date of suspension
+- Effective date when suspension starts

-- Termination date of suspension
+- Termination date when suspension ends

-- Official statement that license has been suspended
+- Official statement of a suspended license

 For more information and resources related to this topic, you can visit FindLaw's Traffic Laws section.